-- our company's lack of sufficient financial reporting and accounting personnel with appropriate knowledge of U.S. GAAP and SEC reporting requirements to properly address complex U.S. GAAP accounting issues and related disclosures in accordance with U.S. GAAP and financial reporting requirements set forth by the SEC; and - 2) our company's lack of sufficient trained and knowledgeable resources to execute its responsibilities with respect to internal control over financial reporting.
-As a consequence, we did not design and implement effective process-level controls activities for certain financial statement accounts and disclosures, including impairment of long-lived assets for leased hotels, share-based compensation and income tax.
+The material weakness identified is our company's lack of sufficient financial reporting and accounting personnel with appropriate knowledge of U.S. GAAP and SEC reporting requirements to properly address complex U.S. GAAP accounting issues and related disclosures in accordance with U.S. GAAP and financial reporting requirements set forth by the SEC.
 Neither we nor our independent registered public accounting firm undertook a comprehensive assessment of our internal control for purposes of identifying and reporting material weaknesses and other control deficiencies in our internal control over financial reporting.
 Had we performed a formal assessment of our internal control over financial reporting or had our independent registered public accounting firm performed an audit of our internal control over financial reporting, additional deficiencies may have been identified.

-Following the identification of the material weaknesses and other control deficiencies, we have taken measures and plan to continue to take measures to remediate these deficiencies.
-See "Item 15.
-Controls and Procedures."
-However, the implementation of these measures may not fully address such weaknesses and deficiencies in our internal control over financial reporting.
+Following the identification of the material weakness and other control deficiencies, we have taken measures and plan to continue to take measures to remediate these deficiencies.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Internal Control Over Financial Reporting."
+However, the implementation of these measures may not fully address such weakness and deficiencies in our internal control over financial reporting.
 Our failure to correct these deficiencies or our failure to discover and address any other deficiencies could result in inaccuracies in our financial statements and impair our ability to comply with applicable financial reporting requirements and related regulatory filings on a timely basis.
 Moreover, ineffective internal control over financial reporting could significantly hinder our ability to prevent fraud.

-We are a public company in the United States that are subject to the Sarbanes-Oxley Act of 2002.
-Section 404 of the Sarbanes-Oxley Act of 2002, or Section 404, requires that we include a report from management on our internal control over financial reporting in our annual report on Form 20-F beginning with our annual report for the fiscal year ending December 31, 2023.
+After we become a public company in the United States, we will be subject to the Sarbanes-Oxley Act of 2002.
+Section 404 of the Sarbanes-Oxley Act of 2002, or Section 404, will require that we include a report from management on our internal control over financial reporting in our annual report on Form 20-F beginning with our annual report for the fiscal year ending December 31, 2023.
 In addition, once we cease to be an "emerging growth company" as such term is defined in the JOBS Act, our independent registered public accounting firm must attest to and report on the effectiveness of our internal control over financial reporting.
-Our management may conclude that our internal control over financial reporting is effective, our independent registered public accounting firm, after conducting its own independent testing, may issue a report that is qualified if it is not satisfied with our internal control over financial reporting or the level at which our controls are documented, designed, operated or reviewed, or if it interprets the relevant requirements differently from us.
-In addition, our reporting obligations as a public company may place a significant strain on our management, operational and financial resources and systems for the foreseeable future.
-We may be unable to timely complete our evaluation testing and any required remediation.
+Our management may conclude that our internal control over financial reporting is not effective.
+Moreover, even if our management concludes that our internal control over financial reporting is effective, our independent registered public accounting firm, after conducting its own independent testing, may issue a report that is qualified if it is not satisfied with our internal control over financial reporting or the level at which our controls are documented, designed, operated or reviewed, or if it interprets the relevant requirements differently from us.
+In addition, after we become a public company, our reporting obligations may place a significant strain on our management, operational and financial resources and systems for the foreseeable future.
+We may be unable to timely complete our evaluation testing and any required